fangtingliu/simple-ml-python/README.md

 # MachineLearning_FLP

 MachineLearning_FLP is a Python module that includes common MachineLearning algorithms.
 Some of them are implemented according to ML books, some of them are from courses I have taken.
 Some of then include test with data provided by those books and courses.
 Sources are specified in the detailed described below.
 Thanks to all those sources.
+Courses:
+- 'Machine Learning by Standford University' courses by Andrew Ng, hosted by Coursera.
+- Artificial Intelligence for Humans Volume 1: Fundamental Algorithms by Jeff Heaton

 ## Algorithms
 ### Linear Regression Model
-The implementation of Linear Regression Model is based on the 'Machine Learning by Standford University' courses by Andrew Ng, hosted by Coursera.

 ## Usages
 ```bash